The Advantages of DIEP Flap

 DIEP Flap is a breast reconstruction procedure wherein the blood vessels along with the skin and fat from the lower abdomen are removed and then relocated to the chest.
 Usually, women choose this kind of surgery after undergoing mastectomy for one or both breasts.

-Here’s everything you need to know about this procedure before scheduling an appointment for DIEP Flap in Texas.
+Here’s everything you need to know about this procedure before scheduling an appointment for a DIEP Flap in Texas.

 The Most Important Advantages of DIEP Flap